on the road preparations tools country information links about us contact home

 Dry Bags / Dump Sacks

-Also in the baggage department are two Ortlieb Dry Bags (1x PD350, 22L.
+When we set off we used two Ortlieb Dry Bags (1x PD350, 22L.
 1x PD350 35L.) to keep the sleeping bags and tent dry.
 They fit nice and snug on top of the back panniers.
+There is absolutely no worries with choosing any of the Ortlieb dry bags on offer.
+After a few years on the road, they needed to be replaced, due to quite a few holes in the fabric.

 Bottle cages